NIH-CIT-OIR-SPIS/MouseVUER/CAD_Models/README.md

 To assemble the modular rack, several parts will need to be custom fabricated.
 Three Runner Support Bars (8975K582, McMaster-Carr, Elmhurst, IL) will need to be machined.
-Two Igloo Bars (8975K582, McMaster-Carr, Elmhurst, IL) will also need to be machined.
+Two Camera Mounting Enclosure Bars (8975K582, McMaster-Carr, Elmhurst, IL) will also need to be machined.
 In this fabrication process, a waterjet was used to fabricate the bars.
 Two runner bar brackets will need to be 3D printed.
 In this fabrication